 Will I Go To Jail Or Court If I Go Bankrupt

 As a general rule you do not go to prison or go to court if you go bankrupt.
-Creditors can take you to court before you file for bankruptcy but not once you are declared bankrupt.
+Creditors can take you to court before you apply for bankruptcy but not when you are declared bankrupt.
 You are only likely to go to prison if there is fraud or other extenuating legal circumstances involved in your bankruptcy.
-To find out more phone us on 1300 795 575.
+To learn more phone us on 1300 795 575.

 60. When Will I Qualify for A Loan Again After Bankruptcy?